International Market Development Fund

 - an invitation for international presentation is the direct result of the Te Manu Ka Tau international visitor programme

 - there is potential for the work to receive further touring or presentation opportunities as a result of this opportunity

 - there is potential to open new international markets for the artist/company.

 Up to 50% of total costs to a maximum of $30,000.

 International Arts Market Delegate Attendance

-Up to $3,500 per company representative to attend an arts market (see examples above) as a registered delegate.
+Up to $3,500 for one company representative to attend an arts market (see examples above) as a registered delegate.